Strange4/chip-8-rs/README.md

 2. Run `./build.sh`
 3. Serve the `web/index.html` from a web server and enjoy!

+## WHY?

+This shows what is possible with just Rust (+ amazing glue tooling) and a few dependencies.
+The javascript included in this project starts the WASM and lets it run!

 ## Thanks

 This couldn't have been possible without these amazing websites.